torbenj/SmoothGPT/README.md

 ### Fully Modularized
 - I refactored the codebase to be modularized, instead of being contained in one large file.
 This makes extending the code much easier.

+### Export and Import Session
+- Because all data is browser-side, wiping cache will wipe the data.
+The user can now preserve their conversations by exporting their session file.

 ### API Checking
 - The settings pane has a button to conduct an API check and let the user know if the API key is working or not.